jasminajovanovic/IMR/README.md

 ![IMR by Race](Images/Death%20Rate%20by%20Race.png)

+- There is a strong correlation between race and IMR
+- African Americans have the highest IMR of all races, followed by American Indian/Alasks Native and then by Asians and Whites
+- The IMR among African American babies is more than twice as high as that of White infants
 - We performed a ANOVA test and a pairwise tukeyhsd test, which confirmed that the differences in rate of IMR across races is statistically significant

 ![5 Leading Causes of Infant Deaths by Race](Images/Leading%20Causes%20of%20IMR%20by%20Race.png)

 - African American babies have double the rate of every leading cause of death compared to White babies
 - It is possible that there are inaccuracies in the cause of death for the American Indian / Alaska Native race